Shading in Excel: How to Use Fill Colors, Patterns, and Conditional Formatting

-Introduction to Shading
+Introduction to Shading in Excel

 Shading in Excel refers to applying background colors or patterns to cells to make data stand out or to group related information.
 It is one of the most effective ways to highlight, organize, and visually differentiate data in your worksheets.
 In this tutorial, we’ll explore what shading in Excel is, why it’s useful, and how to apply it efficiently using various methods.